 Evaluate the existing web development and management process and create a scaleable internal project workflow that would increase measurable website traffic and add email addresses to their donor database.

-Most immediately, I assessed the server infrastructure and led the charge to change hosting, re-architect the servers, and implementing load testing as a required website launch process.
+Most immediately, Katherine assessed the server infrastructure and led the charge to change hosting, re-architect the servers, and implementing load testing as a required website launch process.

-My integrated communications plan increased traffic to www.ewg.org by 85% in just the first four months.
-By September 2009, I created and managed an online marketing plan (design, SEO, social media, PR, PPC) for EWG’s cell phone radiation report that drove over 1 million visitors to the website in one month.
+Katherine’s integrated communications plan increased traffic to www.ewg.org by 85% in just the first four months.
+By September 2009, she created and managed an online marketing plan (design, SEO, social media, PR, PPC) for EWG’s cell phone radiation report that drove over 1 million visitors to the website in one month.
 And which became the top traffic driver for 6 months post-release.